High above the sparkling turquoise Tara River, the Đurđevića Tara Bridge stands, sandwiched between two cliffs.

 SOME HISTORY TO SOAK UP

 The Tara Bridge was built in the late 1930’s and early 1940’s when the region was part of the Kingdom of Yugoslavia.
 There are two main figures behind the construction of the overpass.
-Isaac Russo who was the Chief Engineer and the project’s designer, Mijat Trojanovic.
+Isaac Russo, who was the Chief Engineer, and Mijat Trojanovic, who was the project’s designer.

 IT’S ALL ABOUT THE ACTIVITIES AT THE TARA GORGE